Teaching Your Models to Understand Code via Focal Preference Alignment: Conclusion

 \section{Conclusion}

-We present \method, a novel preference alignment framework that emulates human iterative debugging to capture critical errors in code for precise optimization. \method~leverages preference pairs to identify error-prone regions and applies an improved DPO algorithm, guiding Code LLMs to focus on aligning these pivotal segments.
-This targeted approach enhances the model's ability to detect and correct mistakes more efficiently.
-To facilitate the generation of high-quality preference pairs, we contribute the CodeFlow training set, where each sample undergoes iterative refinement until it passes unit tests, with the modification history providing a natural record of error corrections.
-Extensive experiments show that \method-equipped Code LLMs achieve significant performance improvements in code generation and excel in tackling basic and complex coding tasks like BigCodeBench.
+We present \method, a novel preference alignment framework that emulates human iterative debugging to capture critical errors in incorrect code for precise optimization. \method~first identifies error-prone regions and applies an improved DPO algorithm contrasting pivotal segments, teaching Code LLMs to understand and correct code through targeted preference alignment, achieving promising coding performance.
+To support this framework, we efficiently synthesize high-quality preference pairs to create CodeFlow, where each sample undergoes iterative refinement until it passes unit tests, with the modification history providing a natural record of error corrections.
+Extensive experiments show that \method-equipped Code LLMs achieve significant performance improvements in code generation and excel in tackling basic and complex coding tasks.

-\subsection{Limitations}
+\section{Limitations}

 \method~is inspired by the debugging pattern of developers, serving as a novel framework for fine-grained preference learning in Code LLMs.
-Instead of using pass rate alone, \method~derives preference pairs from an iterative debugging process.
-By contrasting critical tokens between a corrected version and its preceding iteration, \method~helps the model learn fine-grained alignment for key errors.
-The limitations for the IterPref framework are twofold: first, IterPref relies on generated test cases, and when the quality of these test cases is not ensured, the performance of IterPref may also be affected.
-Second, this study focuses on a dataset of 59k samples without further expansion, which may limit generalizability, but offers opportunities for future exploration with larger data set.
+Instead of using pass rate alone, \method~derives preference pairs from iterative debugging process.
+By contrasting critical tokens between a corrected version and its preceding iteration, \method~helps the model to understand code through targeted alignment.
+However, this study focuses on a dataset of 59k samples without further expansion, which may limit generalizability, but offers opportunities for future exploration with larger data.